-How to Rid Your Garden of Corn Borers
+How to Get Rid of Corn Borers

 Corn borers don't just attack corn.
 They also like peppers, potatoes, tomatoes, beans and onions.
 Fortunately, there are beneficial insects that love dining on corn borers wherever they are found in your garden.